 Comparability of services is a fiscal accountability requirement that applies to local educational agencies (LEAs) that receive funds under Title I, Part A of the Elementary and Secondary Education Act of 1965 (ESEA), as reauthorized by the No Child Left Behind Act of 2001 (NCLB).
 The intent of the comparability of services requirement is to ensure that an LEA does not discriminate (either intentionally or unintentionally) against its Title I schools when distributing resources funded from state and local sources simply because these schools receive federal funds.
 [TEA Title I, Part Comparability of Services Guidance Handbook, 2013]

-The Business Manager and Grant Manager shall conduct the comparability test on an annual basis and complete the Title I Part A Comparability Assurance Document (CAD).
+The Chief Financial Officer and Grant Manager shall conduct the comparability test on an annual basis and complete the Title I Part A Comparability Assurance Document (CAD).
 NOTE: If the district determines that it is exempt from the comparability requirements, the Grant Manager shall note the exemption on the CAD and submit it to TEA.
 If the district is not exempt, the Business Department shall complete and submit the Comparability Computation Form (CCF) to TEA by the mid-November annual deadline.

-In completing the CAD and CCF, the Business Manager and Grant Manger shall follow the process outlined below [and illustrated on the workflow]
+In completing the CAD and CCF, the Chief Financial Officer and Grant Manger shall follow the process outlined below [and illustrated on the workflow]

 Determine if the district is exempt from the comparability requirement.
 If so, complete and submit CAD and stop here.